aspose-cells/Aspose.Cells-API-References/english/net/aspose.cells/range/value/_index.md

 ### Remarks

-If the range contains multiple cells, return a two-dimension Array object.
-If applies object array to the range, it should be a two-dimension Array object.
+If the range contains multiple cells, the returned/applied object should be a two-dimension Array object.

 ### See Also